Having been a competitive FPS gamer for many years, I always do extensive research when buying gaming peripherals for my setup.

-This wireless claw grip mouse performs superbly under any conditions, it has the famous HERO Sensor which is possibly one of the most responsive and accurate gaming mice on the market featuring 25600 dpi.
+This wireless claw grip mouse performs superbly under any conditions; it has the famous HERO Sensor, possibly one of the most responsive and accurate gaming mice on the market.

-Something you will notice as soon as you put this mouse in your hand is how extremely light it is and the exceptional feel you get from the material that covers this mouse.
+As soon as you put this mouse in your hand, you will notice how incredibly light it is and the exceptional feel you get from the material that covers this mouse.

-Being a right-handed mouse it contains 5 buttons that are programmable through the Logitech G Hub Software system, which will allow you to fully customize your device.
+Being a right-handed mouse, it contains five programmable buttons through the Logitech G Hub Software system, which will allow you to customize your device.

 Logitech is the leading company in terms of wireless technology, with a less-than 1ms input lag - which makes it comparable to wired gaming mice.